This week's Sober Story comes from Michelle, a 44-year-old living in Auckland.

 Michelle: Everyone told me I was overreacting.
 Nobody thought I had a problem.
 I hadn't told anyone how badly I was drinking so they didn't understand why I was taking such a drastic step.
 I got a lot of "go on, one won't hurt", or "just this once" comments.

 Mrs D: Have you ever relapsed?

-Michelle: No I’m way too stubborn!
-If I was having a hard time with it I’d just think about how I’d feel afterwards.
-Or I’d go to a forum (the UK-based Brighteyes) and read back on my posts, or read the posts of people at day 3 or 4.
-I’ve never considered myself an alcoholic.
+Michelle: No I'm way too stubborn!
+If I was having a hard time with it I'd just think about how I'd feel afterwards.
+Or I'd go to an online forum and read back on my posts, or read the posts of people at day 3 or 4.
+I've never considered myself an alcoholic.
 I just chose the wrong tool to deal with my issues for 10 years and now I know better.

 Mrs D: Nice way of looking at it.
 How long did it take for things to start to calm down for you emotionally & physically?